System know-how for high efficiency roll-outs

 ETCS – conceived essentially to simplify international rail traffic, digital train control systems are evolving into autopilot systems for greater safety and efficiency on the railways.

-European Train Control System (ETCS) is a standardised train control system and a fundamental part of the European Rail Traffic Management System (ERTMS).
+European Train Control System (ETCS) is a standardised train control system and a fundamental part of the ERTMS.
 With the introduction of ETCS Level 2 and wireless signal transmission (GSM-R) to the vehicles, ETCS is increasingly becoming a type of autopilot for rail.

 ETCS monitors the train on the basis of precise positioning and predefined command parameters, enabling it to make exact decisions to keep the train safe, even at higher speeds.
 ETCS enables the transmission of information directly to the vehicle equipment.
 Driver’s cab signalling display/monitor eliminates the need for track-side signals and enables long-term savings in the installation and maintenance of railway operations.